Risk pool

-A “Risk pool” is a form of risk management that is mostly practiced by insurance companies, which come together to form a pool to provide protection to insurance companies against catastrophic risks such as floods or earthquakes.
+A risk pool is a form of risk management that is mostly practiced by insurance companies, which come together to form a pool to provide protection to insurance companies against catastrophic risks such as floods or earthquakes.
 The term is also used to describe the pooling of similar risks within the concept of insurance.
 It is basically like multiple insurance companies coming together to form one.
 While risk pooling is necessary for insurance to work, not all risks can be effectively pooled in a voluntary insurance bracket unless there is a subsidy available to encourage participation.

+In supply chain management

 Risk pooling is an important concept in supply chain management.
 Risk pooling suggests that demand variability is reduced if one aggregates demand across locations because as demand is aggregated across different locations, it becomes more likely that high demand from one customer will be offset by low demand from another.
 The reduction in variability allows a decrease in safety stock and therefore reduces average inventory.

 For example, in the centralized distribution system, the warehouse serves all customers, which leads to a reduction in variability measured by either the standard deviation or the coefficient of variation.

 The three critical points to risk pooling are: